babunairofficial/javaScript/doItYourself/README.md

     Explored the differences in first instance replace and global replace.
 # 26. Rounding Numbers
     Learned how to round numbers using Math.round().
+    Explored Math.floor() for rounding down and Math.ceil() for rounding up.

 # How to Use
     Feel free to browse through the code and progress updates.
 Suggestions and feedback are welcome!